Materials-Consortia/OPTIMADE/optimade.rst

   It MUST be a dictionary with these fields:

   - **api\_version**: a string containing the full version of the API implementation.
+    The version number string MUST NOT be prefixed by, e.g., "v".
+    Example: :field-val:`1.0.0`.

   - **query**: information on the query that was requested.
     It MUST be a dictionary with this field:

-    - **representation**: a string with the part of the URL following the versioned base URL.
+    - **representation**: a string with the part of the URL following the versioned or unversioned base URL that serves the API.
       Query parameters that have not been used in processing the request MAY be omitted.
       In particular, if no query parameters have been involved in processing the request, the query part of the URL MAY be excluded.
+      Example: :field-val:`/structures?filter=nelements=2`.

   - **more\_data\_available**: :field-val:`false` if the response contains all data for the request (e.g., a request issued to a single entry endpoint, or a :query-param:`filter` query at the last page of a paginated response) and :field-val:`true` if the response is incomplete in the sense that multiple objects match the request, and not all of them have been included in the response (e.g., a query with multiple pages that is not at the last page).